vitorhorta/react-treinamento/README.md

-Sample project for teaching and studying React with Redux
+Sample project for teaching and learning React with Redux